Heroku Connect Logging and Maintenance Operations

 DATABASE_URL

-) or a custom database URL (e.g.HEROKU_POSTGRESQL_ROSE_URL
+) or a custom database URL (for example,HEROKU_POSTGRESQL_ROSE_URL

 DATABASE_URL